isoura4/ISROBOT/README.md

 # My Discord Bot

-This is a simple Discord bot built with Node.js.
-It responds to commands and can be extended with additional features.
+This is a versatile Discord bot built with Node.js.
+It supports various commands and can be extended with additional features.
+The bot is designed to enhance your Discord server with fun and useful functionalities, such as telling jokes, managing games, and integrating with external services like Twitch and Bluesky.

 ## Table of Contents